 The descendants of the Bounty mutineers, having become too numerous to subsist on Pitcairn Island, were removed to Norfolk Island in 1856.
 The new community, numbering 94 males and 100 females, were the descendants of British sailors and Tahitian women.
 The last of those transferred died at Norfolk Island on 1st March, 1943.
-The population of the island as disclosed by the Census of 30th June, 1954, was 942, consisting of 478 males and 464 females.
-The estimated population at 30th June, 1959, was 1,048 persons.
+The population of the island as disclosed by the Census of 30th June, 1961, was 844, consisting of 421 males and 423 females.

 3. Administration.-In 1856, the island was created a distinct and separate settlement under the jurisdiction of New South Wales.
 In 1896, it was made a dependency under the Governor of that Colony, and finally, by the passage of the Norfolk Island Act 1913, it was accepted by the Commonwealth Parliament as a territory of Australia.
-From July.
-1914, until 1st January, 1929, Norfolk Island was administered by the Department of Home and Territories, and then, until 25th June, 1941, by the Territories Branch of the Prime Minister's Department, but it is now controlled by the Minister for Territories through an Administrator.
+From July, 1914, until 1st January, 1929, Norfolk Island was administered by the Department of Home and Territories, and then, until 25th June, 1941, by the Territories Branch of the Prime Minister's Department, but it is now controlled by the Minister for Territories through an Administrator.
 An amending measure, the Norfolk Island Act 1935, provided for the establishment of an Advisory Council of eight elected members which may advise the Administrator on matters affecting Norfolk Island.

 The Norfolk Island Act 1957, which came into operation on 7th April, 1960, provides for variations in the administrative and judicial arrangements of the island.
-It also provides for a local government body, the Norfolk Island Council, which replaced the former advisory council, retaining its advisory functions but in addition having a certain autonomy in local government matters on the island.
+It also provides for a local government body, the Norfolk Island Council, which replaced the former advisory council, retaining its advisory functions, but in addition having a certain autonomy in local government matters on the island.